typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 There are several reasons why breaking changes may occur:

 -   The author of the addon may choose to change the API for whatever reason.
 This is no different than the situation today for addons which do not support TypeScript.
+This would be a major version independent of types.

 -   The author of the addon may need to make changes to adapt to changes in Ember, for example to support Octane idioms.
-This is likewise identical with the situation for addons which do not support TypeScript.
+This is likewise identical with the situation for addons which do not support TypeScript: it would require a major version regardless.

 -   Adopting a new version of TypeScript may change the meaning of existing types.
 For example, in TypeScript 3.5, generic types without a specified default type changed their default value from `{}` to `unknown`.
 This improved type safety, but [broke many existing types][3.5-breakage], including the internal types for Glimmer and Ember.